 Microscopically, Actinomyces appears as distinctive "sulfur" granules (rounded or spherical particles, usually yellowish, and ≤ 1 mm in diameter) or as tangled masses of branched and unbranched wavy bacterial filaments.

-High-dose penicillin is usually effective but must be given long-term (8 wk to 1 yr).
+High-dose penicillin is usually effective but must be given long-term (8 weeks to 1 year).

 Surgery to drain abscesses and excise fistulas may be needed.